desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 {#bootstrapping}
 ### Steps Taken by the Parental Agent

-When a Parental Agent implementing this protocol receives a new or updated NS record set for a Child, the Parental Agent, knowing both the Child zone name and its NS hostnames, MUST
+To complete the bootstrapping process, Parental Agent implementing this protocol can act based upon a number of triggers (see (#triggers)).
+Once trigger conditions are fulfilled, the Parental Agent, knowing both the Child zone name and its NS hostnames, MUST

 1. verify that the Child is not currently securely delegated;